| Name in English | Number of staff

 - Reception centre for applicants of international protection in Kutina

 The Department for international protection procedure of the Ministry of Interior is an administrative authority responsible for examining applications for international protection and competent to take decisions at first instance.
-In September 2020, a new Decree on the internal structure of the Ministry of Interior entered into force.[3]
-The same organisational units are responsible for asylum related matters.
+In September 2020, a new Decree on the internal structure of the Ministry of Interior entered into force,[2] and was amended in 2022.[3]
+The same organisational units were responsible for asylum related matters in the course of 2024.

 Croatia has a single procedure for international protection.
-The Department for international protection procedure examines whether the applicant fulfils the eligibility criteria for refugee status and, failing that, subsequently examines whether the applicant is eligible for subsidiary protection.
-The civil servants working in the Department for international protection procedure conduct interviews with applicants for international procedure and, on the basis of all the relevant facts and circumstances arising from the application, the applicant’s position and personal circumstances (including sex and age) based on the testimony presented during the interview, the evidence submitted and available country of origin information, as well as the activities of the applicant after leaving the country of origin to assess whether these activities might expose him/her to persecution or serious harm if they are returned to that country, issue a decision on the application for international protection.
-The existence of an internal protection alternative in the country of origin, and the possibility for the applicant to obtain the protection of his or her alleged country of nationality, are also considered when taking a decision.[4]
+The Department for International Protection Procedure examines whether the applicant fulfils the eligibility criteria for refugee status and, failing that, subsequently examines whether the applicant is eligible for subsidiary protection.
+The civil servants working in the Department for International Protection Procedure issue a decision on the application based on their findings following an interview with the applicant, taking into account all the relevant facts and circumstances arising from the application, the applicant’s position and personal circumstances (including sex and age) based on the testimony presented during the interview, the evidence submitted and available country of origin information and if necessary information about the country through which s/he travelled, as well as the activities of the applicant after leaving the country of origin to assess whether these activities might expose him/her to persecution or serious harm if they are returned to that country.
+The existence of an internal protection alternative in the country of origin, and the possibility for the applicant to obtain the protection of their alleged country of nationality, are also considered when taking a decision.[5]

 When deciding on the credibility of the applicant’s statements, the person conducting the procedure should abide by the principle of the benefit of the doubt.[6]